SoftwareHeritage/swh-graph/docs/rust-design-tips.rst

 Associative data structures
 ===========================

+Use integer identifiers as much as possible, instead of SWHIDs or strings (eg. node labels).
+They are smaller (8 bytes integer instead of 8 bytes pointer + 8 bytes length + 8 bytes capacity + the string itself)
+and don't require heap allocations or dereferencing.

 Instead of a large ``HashMap<NodeId, T>``, use ``Vec<T>`` or ``Vec<Option<T>>`` if you know that most of your nodes are going to have a value.